mschneider82/go-smtp/README.md

 This is a forked version of go-smtp, changed API to function options.
 Added NewDefaultBackend and DefaultSession for easier usage.
-Client has a own package
+Client has a own package.
+Added XForward support

 ## Features